Your Best Advisory Lead Contacted You at 11 PM. It Was Gone by Morning.

 Without an intake layer that can absorb volume and preserve quality, the firm communicates “not taking new work” even when the right advisory engagement is exactly what you want more of.

-Five Signals.
+What Usually Breaks First.
 One Core Problem.
 Premium Advisory Demand Is Being Asked To Wait.

 The fix is not asking partners to check the inbox harder during busy season.
 The fix is an intake layer that can separate strategic work from generic noise, preserve referral trust, and hold the front door at a premium standard 24/7.